Medtronic HVAD System Alert

 Ventricular Assist Devices (VADs) are a type of mechanical circulatory device used to treat heart failure.
 VADs work by assisting your heart in pumping blood to the rest of your body, improving circulation to vital organs.
 Your doctor may recommend a VAD when conventional methods such as lifestyle changes and medication are not effective.
 These devices have been used for well over a decade to improve survival and quality of life for patients with advanced heart failure.

-These devices are most commonly used to support the left side of the heart (LVADs) and may be used to support the right side of the heart (RVADs).
+VADs are most commonly used to support the left side of the heart (Left Ventricular Assist Devices or LVADs) but may also be used to support the right side of the heart (RVADs).
 If both sides of the heart require support, the Total Artificial Heart (TAH) may be used.

 They can be used as a bridge to transplant (BTT) for patients who are waiting for a heart transplant.
 If an organ has not become available, this device can be implanted temporarily until a heart does become available.
 A VAD can also be used as destination therapy (DT) in patients who may not be eligible for a heart transplant, but have advanced heart failure.
 For destination therapy patients, these pumps are implanted permanently as long-term support to extend and improve the patient’s quality of life.
 Patients implanted with a VAD as destination therapy have survived for longer than 8 years on the device.

 - Video: Changing Your Left Ventricular Assist Device (LVAD) Dressing

 - Video: Changing Your HeartMate Pocket Controller

 - Video: Changing your HeartWare Controller

 About the Heart Transplant & LVAD Support Group

 The Adult Heart Transplant & LVAD Support Group is open to pre- and post-heart transplant patients and their families, as well as those who have LVADs or who are considering getting one.
 The group offers social and emotional support as well as educational information.